AI as On-Chain Security Oracle for Real-Time Alert

 AI-based Smart Contract Auditing

 There was a time when audits used to take weeks.
 AI reduced them to hours while catching more issues.
-Tools like Cecuro use proprietary multi-agent AI trained on past exploits, which helps it to achieve 92% detection on real vulnerabilities.
+Tools like Cecuro use proprietary multi-agent AI trained on the data of past exploits, which helps it to achieve 92% detection on real vulnerabilities.
 This makes them superior to the manual reviewing process.

 But there is a little twist in the story.
 OpenAI and Paradigm’s EVMBench from 2026 revealed that advanced models such as GPT-5.3-Codex can exploit over 70% of known bugs.
-This turns AI into both a threat simulator for testing and a defender for protection.
+This turns AI into both a threat for testing and a defender for protection.

 AI-Based Oracle Startups Attract Attention

-Startups are achieving unicorn status in this area rapidly.
 Forta is running a decentralized network with FORT token incentives.
 Chainalysis is providing an enterprise platform.
 There are other emerging players, like Cecuro and AnChain.AI are also gaining popularity in this area.

 With RWA tokenization hitting hundreds of billions and DeFi TVL rebounding, protocols demand great security.
 AI oracles can provide it by enabling low-latency detection.